 - 2 cups shredded carrots

-- Cooked brown rice (or quinoa, rice noodles, or riced cauliflower), for serving
+- Cooked brown rice, quinoa, rice noodles, or riced cauliflower

-- Optional garnishes: chopped green onions, scallions, cilantro, and/or sesame seeds
+- chopped green onions, scallions, cilantro, and/or sesame seeds, optional garnishes

 - Set Instant Pot to SAUTÉ function.
 Add the ground meat and cook, stirring occasionally, for several minutes or until browned.
 Mix in the garlic and ginger and stir for another minute.
 Press CANCEL after sautéing and drain any grease from the meat.